PSeitz/insert_only_string_hash_map/compare_allocations/README.md

 Experiment if strings are all 8bytes long and it is know up front.
 A lot of memory can be saved.
 Performance is unaffected.

+This is relevant when ids are saved, as they are usually fixed length and can amount for a big amount of unique strings.

 ```
 dhat: Total:     941,760 bytes in 140 blocks
 dhat: At t-gmax: 65,536 bytes in 3 blocks